covertnine/cortex-widgets/readme.txt

 == Description ==

 This plugin creates several widgets that are used throughout the Cortex Wordpress theme.
-Widgets include a simple hCard supported "get in touch" widget, about widget with an image, an instagram widget that pulls in the latest instagram photos from a specific user, a Twitter feed widget that pulls in latest tweets with proper API credentials, a MailChimp sign up wiget, a simple social "subscribe" widget with social media icons, an upcoming events widget that automatically hides events after they have passed, and a latest posts widget with featured image icon.
+Widgets include a simple hCard supported "get in touch" widget, an instagram widget that pulls in the latest instagram photos from a specific user, a Twitter feed widget that pulls in latest tweets with proper API credentials, a MailChimp sign up widget, a simple social "subscribe" widget with social media icons, an upcoming events widget that automatically hides events after they have passed, and a latest posts widget with featured image icon.

 == Installation ==